chansun/audio-maze/README.md

   * Escape the maze by moving your mouse around and hearing the increaisng notes!

 ## Introduction
   * Audio Maze is an audio web game designed and developed for the K-12 students with visual impairments in North Carolina.
 In this game, the user has to escape the maze by moving the mouse around and hearing the corresponding sound; the maze has 15 levels in total.
-The game is going be used for Maze Day, an annual event hosted by the Computer Science department of UNC-Chapl Hill.
+The game is used for Maze Day, an annual event hosted by the Computer Science department of UNC-Chapl Hill.

 ## Screenshots
 <div>